-YEARS ENDED DECEMBER 31, 2002, 2001 AND 2000 (DOLLARS IN THOUSANDS EXCEPT PER SHARE AMOUNTS)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS-(Continued) YEARS ENDED DECEMBER 31, 2002, 2001 AND 2000 (DOLLARS IN THOUSANDS EXCEPT PER SHARE AMOUNTS)

 Other income (expense)-Other income (expense) includes interest income from short-term investments, interest income from an accounts receivable financing program (net of the related interest expense to fund the program), interest income from customer notes receivable, interest expense from short-term and long-term obligations and rental income.
-In May 2000, the Company acquired a minority interest in Synchrony Communications, Inc. The intent of the investment was to enter a strategic relationship with Synchrony Communications, Inc. to offer additional tools for integrating customer interactions across multiple communication channels (phone, fax, e-mail and Web chat) to deliver consistent and dynamic customer support.
-During 2001, the board of directors of Synchrony Communications, Inc. decided it would be in the best interests of Synchrony Communications, Inc. to be acquired by divine, inc. As a result, the Company determined that this investment was permanently impaired, and as a result, the entire investment of \$3,000 was written off.
+In May 2000, the Company acquired a minority interest in Synchrony Communications, Inc. The intent of the investment was to enter a strategic relationship with Synchrony Communications, Inc. to offer additional tools for integrating customer interactions across multiple communications, Inc. decided it would be in the best interests of Synchrony Communications, Inc. to be acquired by divine, inc. As a result, the Company determined that this investment was permanently impaired, and as a result, the entire investment of \$3,000 was written off.